"I've been dating boys with no one knowing apart from my very close friends."

 As British Asian generations evolve the way of life is gradually changing.
-However, living a double life is an aspect of British Asian society that still has its place.
+However, living a double life is an aspect of British South Asian society that still rings true for many people.

 Where most have or still do, live life in the UK to fit into two cultures – the British and the South Asian.